bannmoore/demo-aws-ec2-node-terraform-packer/README.md

 # Demo - AWS, Node, Packer, and Terraform

+Note: This _particular_ branch does not contain Node or Packer.
+It's a minimal baseline for running an EC2 instance using Terraform.

 ## AWS Credentials

 In order to use this repository, you'll need an AWS account (free tier is sufficient) and an AWS access key id and secret key.